Johannes Honter: Early life

-In Brassó
+In Brașov

 He returned to Brassó in 1533 and became involved in local events.
 During his stay in the Holy Roman Empire, Honter had encountered Protestant ideas, and he worked hard to introduce Lutheranism to Transylvania (Siebenbürgen).
 He attempted to achieve this by informing as many persons as possible.
 As such, he founded the humanist gymnasium local school (functioning to this day as the "Johannes Honterus" School), set up a printing press (1539), printed a large number of books (some of which he himself authored), such as the Reformationsbuechlein, published the Kirchenordnung aller Deutschen in Siebenbuergen and assisted in the introduction of a paper mill.

-In 1542, in Brassó, he printed a new version of his cosmography manual, this time in verse, under the name Rudimenta Cosmographica.
+In 1542, in Brașov, he printed a new version of his cosmography manual, this time in verse, under the name Rudimenta Cosmographica.
 He believed that verse would help students remember information contained in the book.
 Additionally, the book contains 13 maps, engraved by Honter himself.
 The maps show all known parts of the world.
-The Rudimenta was so successful that no less than 39 editions of it were printed in Brassó, Zürich, Antwerp, Basel, Rostock, Prague, and Cologne.
+The Rudimenta was so successful that no less than 39 editions of it were printed in Brașov, Zurich, Antwerp, Basel, Rostock, Prague, and Cologne.
 The book was last reprinted in 1602, but sections of it have been included in other books up to 1692.
 It can be considered the first European-wide manual.